mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 34 A unique business opportunity lies before you.
 Roll Trade (any) 8+ to make 1d6 x 1,000 Credits.

-35 There has been a banking error in your favour due to an error in the accounts department at your company.
+35 There has been a banking error in your favor due to an error in the accounts department at your company.
 Keep the money and gain a +1 DM bonus to any single Benefit roll for Cash.
 Report the error and gain +1 Trust and Broker 1.

 36 Life Event.
 Roll on the Life Events table.

-41 The media does a favourable exposé on your branch of the corporation.
+41 The media does a favorable exposé on your branch of the corporation.
 Gain +1 Social Standing.

 42 You are sent on a long series of branch visits that take you all over the sector.
 Increase any one Language, Social Science or Trade skill by 1.